Skip to main content

 Agent-native entry path

-• start at the public /agents overview when the caller is an external coding agent or operator
+• start at the public /agents overview when the caller is an external coding agent or administrator

 • mint a short-lived sponsor token with POST /v1/agent/bootstrap_tokens from a human-authenticated org session